Interstate 20 in South Carolina: Wilimington extension

-If built, I-20 will have a concurrency with I-95 about 12 mi through Florence, meet I-73 near Marion, have concurrency with a I-74 about 20 mi from Whiteville to east of its future interchange with North Carolina Highway 211 (NC 211), and have future interchanges with I-140/US 17/US 74 east/US 421/NC 133 in Wilmington where I-20 will terminate at bridge crossing over the Cape Fear River where US 17/US 76/US 421/NC 133 crosses into downtown.
+If the extension was built, I-20 will have a concurrency with I-95 about 12 mi throughout Florence.
+Due to much of the development in Florence area, I-20 won’t be able to go through the town.
+East of the Pee Dee River where the I-95 concurrency ends, I-20 follows the US 76 corridor to meet I-73 near Marion.
+Then passes Mullins and Nichols before entering North Carolina.
+After entering the state and passing Flair Bluff, Cerro Gordo, and Chadbourn; I-20 will have concurrency with a I-74 about 20 mi from Whiteville to east of its future interchange with North Carolina Highway 211 (NC 211).
+And have future interchanges with I-140/US 17/US 74 east/US 421/NC 133 in Wilmington where I-20 will terminate after crossing over the Cape Fear River on the Cape Fear Memorial Bridge, where US 17/US 76/US 421 enters at-grade intersection streets of downtown Wilmington.
 However, it will not have a direct interchange with I-40 in Wilmington for this extension.
-While this extension has considerable support among towns in southeastern North Carolina, the South Carolina Department of Transportation has stated that they have no interest in upgrading their portion of US 76 to an Interstate.
-Instead, South Carolina is focusing on plans to build I-73 that will terminate near Myrtle Beach.
+Access to I-40 from I-20 is via I-140.

-While the extension had support in North Carolina, with justification that a direct route from Atlanta to the Port of Wilmington could be a boom to the economy, this view was not shared by officials in South Carolina.
+The extension of I-20 to Wilmington has considerable support among towns in southeastern North Carolina due to the justification that a direct route from Atlanta to the Port of Wilmington could be a boom to the economy.
+However, the SCDOT has stated that they have no interest in upgrading their portion of US 76 to an Interstate.
+Instead, South Carolina is focusing on plans to build I-73 (and possibly I-74) that will terminate near Myrtle Beach.
 In 2009, soon after Governor Mike Easley left office, the proposed routing was removed from all NCDOT plans and was officially dropped.
-The proposal was never officially discussed with SCDOT nor submitted to the American Association of State Highway and Transportation Officials and the Federal Highway Administration (FHWA) for consideration.
+The proposal was never officially discussed with SCDOT nor submitted to the American Association of State Highway and Transportation Officials (AASHTO) and the Federal Highway Administration (FHWA) for consideration.